Canadian Pacific 1293: Steamtown ownership

+In early 1964, No. 1293 was purchased by F. Nelson Blount, and it was moved to his Steamtown, U.S.A. collection in Bellows Falls, Vermont.
+Blount would also acquire fellow CP G5 Nos.
+1246 and 1278.
+In the fall of that year, No. 1293 was test ran on Steamtown’s trackage with some assistance from Rahway Valley 15.
+The Steamtown Foundation subsequently leased the locomotive to the Green Mountain Railroad, until 1973.

+In August 1976, No. 1293 pulled the Vermont Bicentennial Steam Expedition train on the Central Vermont mainline between Bellows Falls and Burlington, Vermont.
+Leased by the state of Vermont for 80 mi excursions that were scheduled for the entire year, the G5d was proclaimed as "The Spirit of Ethan Allen".

-In 1980, the locomotive was renumbered "1881", painted black with silver stripes, and leased to a Hollywood company for use in the filming of the horror movie Terror Train (1980), starring Jamie Lee Curtis.
-In 1980, the locomotive was repainted with a color scheme used by Canadian Pacific in the 1930s.
-The black, gold and Tuscan red paint job was popular with railroad enthusiasts and photographers.
-The number 1293 was also restored to the engine.
-In February 1982, the headlights, handrails and cab roof of 1293 were damaged when the roof of a Steamtown storage building gave way to heavy snow.
-Meadow River Lumber Company 1 was also damaged in the roof collapse.
-After some repairs were made to the locomotive, it operated multiple excursion trains throughout the 1983 season alongside No. 1246 and No. 2317 to bid farewell to Steamtown's former home of Bellows Falls, before the entire collection would be moved to Scranton, Pennsylvania the following year.
+In 1980, No. 1293 was temporarily renumbered as No. 1881 and painted black with silver stripes, and it was leased to a Hollywood company for use in the filming of Terror Train (1980), a horror film starring Jamie Lee Curtis.
+After filming was completed, No. 1293 was repainted in black, gold, and tuscan red; a color scheme used by CP passenger locomotives in the 1930s.
+In February 1982, the headlights, handrails and cab roof of No. 1293 were damaged when the roof of a Steamtown storage building gave way to heavy snow.
+After some repairs were made to the locomotive, it operated multiple excursion trains throughout the 1983 season alongside Nos.
+1246 and 2317 to bid farewell to Steamtown's former home of Bellows Falls, before the entire collection would be moved to Scranton, Pennsylvania the following year.

 Although the Steamtown Special History Study reasoned that, since this type of locomotive had historically operated in New England, perhaps as far south as Boston, it qualified to be part of the federal government's collection, the Canadian native sat unused for 12 years following the move to Scranton.

 Ohio Central Railroad

-Ohio Central Railroad System purchased it in 1996 and it underwent a 13-month restoration.
+The Ohio Central Railroad System (OHCR) purchased it in 1996 and it underwent a 13-month restoration.
 On September 18, 1997, the locomotive was restored to operating condition and found itself on a new lease on life by pulling excursion trains out of Sugarcreek, Ohio alongside other locomotives, including Canadian National 4-6-0 No. 1551 (which is also a former relic of Steamtown, USA), Buffalo Creek and Gauley 2-8-0 No. 13, Grand Trunk Western 4-8-4 No. 6325, and Lake Superior and Ishpeming 2-8-0 No. 33.
-The year 2004 saw a huge event in Ohio Central's steam operations when "Train festival 2004" took place from July 30 to August 1, 2004, in Dennison, Ohio.
+The year 2004 saw a huge event in Ohio Central's steam operations when "Train Festival 2004" took place from July 30 to August 1, 2004, in Dennison, Ohio.
 It was a major event featuring all of the OC's steam locomotives, some historic diesel locomotives as well as rolling stock, and many more rail-related activities, and No. 1293 took part in the event.

-No. 1293 was loaned to the Cuyahoga Valley Scenic Railroad to operate between Independence and Akron in the late 2000s and 2012.
+No. 1293 was loaned to the Cuyahoga Valley Scenic Railroad (CVSR) to operate between Independence and Akron between 2005 and 2008 and in 2012.